 And dry them properly, too.

-Lay your baby on his back on the mat.
-Undress his bottom half or undo the poppers on his babygro.
-Leave his top half covered to keep him warm.
+Lay your baby on their back on your chosen changing surface.
+Undress their bottom half or undo the poppers on their babygro.
+Leave their top half covered to keep them warm.

 Unfasten the sticky tabs and fold them over so they don’t stick to your baby’s skin.